JosnaTitus/Solar-Equipment-Service-Management-System/README.md

 To understand the project I hade added the synopsis which will give a clear idea like how the system works.

 I have used:-

      Visual Studio in the front-end
      Ms-Access as the back-end.

-The project can run from the main page to get a clear idea about the various modules.
+The project can run from the "main" page to get a clear idea about the various modules.